 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring.
-Dr. Blumenkranz, Mr. Bolte and Dr. Roberts are current directors whose terms expire at the 2021 annual meeting.
-Dr. Blumenkranz, Mr. Bolte and Dr. Roberts are nominated for re-election, each as a class II director, with a term ending in 2024.
-Unless otherwise instructed in the proxy, all proxies will be voted FOR the election of each of the nominees identified above to a three-year term ending in 2024, each such nominee to hold office until his successor has been duly elected and qualified.
+Dr. Graves and Ms. Miller are current directors whose terms expire at the 2022 annual meeting.
+Dr. Graves and Ms. Miller are nominated for re-election, each as a class III director, with a term ending in 2025.
+Unless otherwise instructed in the proxy, all proxies will be voted FOR the election of each of the nominees identified above to a three-year term ending in 2025, each such nominee to hold office until her successor has been duly elected and qualified.
 Stockholders who do not wish their shares to be voted for any or all of the nominees may so indicate by following the voting instructions set forth on the Notice and affirmatively withholding his or her vote for that or those nominee(s).
-Each of the nominees has indicated his willingness to serve on our board, if elected.
+Each of the nominees has indicated her willingness to serve on our board, if elected.
 If any nominee should be unable to serve, the person acting under the proxy may vote the proxy for a substitute nominee designated by our board.
 We do not contemplate that any of the nominees will be unable to serve if elected.